Basic structure of Python script in SeaTable¶

 All details can be found in the SeaTable API Reference.

-It is even possible to develop a python in the way that it could be executed in the cloud and local without changing the code.
+It is even possible to develop a Python in the way that it could be executed in the cloud and local without changing the code.

-Available objects and methods¶
+Objects and methods¶

 Let's get concrete¶